Here in this article, we will discuss the one of the rare variety…

 Mento-posterior position (20-25%) (RMP / LMP) –

--Anterior rotation of the mentum occurs in only 20% cases.
+-Anterior rotation of the mentum occurs in only 20% of cases.

 – In 80%, incomplete anterior rotation, non-rotation or short posterior rotation of the mentum occurs. ( All in these positions arrest occurs with average size pelvis and fetal head and no spontaneous delivery in persistent mento-posterior position.)